Sponsor and status

 Length: 1 page

-This bill was introduced on June 19, 2003, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 19, 2003, in a previous session of Congress, but it did not receive a vote.

 Dec 13, 2001